Codium-ai/pr-agent/docs/docs/overview/pr_agent_pro.md

 1. **Fully managed** - We take care of everything for you - hosting, models, regular updates, and more.
 Installation is as simple as signing up and adding the PR-Agent app to your GitHub\GitLab\BitBucket repo.

 2. **Improved privacy** - No data will be stored or used to train models.
-PR-Agent Pro will employ zero data retention, and will use an OpenAI account with zero data retention.
+PR-Agent Pro will employ zero data retention, and will use an OpenAI and Claude accounts with zero data retention.

 3. **Improved support** - PR-Agent Pro users will receive priority support, and will be able to request new features and capabilities.

 4. **Supporting self-hosted git servers** - PR-Agent Pro can be installed on GitHub Enterprise Server, GitLab, and BitBucket.
 For more information, see the [installation guide](https://pr-agent-docs.codium.ai/installation/pr_agent_pro/).

+5. **PR Chat** - PR-Agent Pro allows you to engage in [private chat](https://pr-agent-docs.codium.ai/chrome-extension/features/#pr-chat) about your pull requests on private repositories.

 **Additional features:**